 Thomas Baines never achieved financial security.
 He died in poverty in Durban in 1875 of dysentery, at the age of 55 while writing up his latest expeditions.
 He is buried in West Street Cemetery.
 A generous eulogy was read in London at a meeting of the Royal Geographical Society by its President, Sir Henry Rawlinson.

 Baines wrote another book in 1871: Shifts and Expedients of Camp Life, Travel & Exploration by Baines and Lord.
 My kind of book!
 I’ll blog about it separately, as I’m pleased to see he acknowledges a prior book which I could not resist buying: Galton’s book – 1st edition 1855

-The ‘net is full of ‘hacks’: Simple and – sometimes – effective solutions to everyday problems (or ‘problems’).
+The internet is full of ‘hacks’: Simple and – sometimes – effective solutions to everyday problems (or ‘problems’).
 Often quirky or inelegant.
 Sometimes satirised.
 Here’s a typical geek hack:

-I found some camping hacks – these a bit more real: A shoe-holder kitchen; eggs in a bottle; toilet paper jar; a handy tent floor; etc.
+I found some camping hacks – these are a bit more real: a handy tent floor; a shoe-holder kitchen; eggs in a bottle; a toilet paper jar; pre-made sangria; etc.

 Now, let me tell ya: If you have traveled before reading this book you didn’t know what you were doing.
 You took a big chance!
 Read this sound advice and find out what you SHOULD have done:

 Travelers must be healthy, adventurous, and have ‘at least a moderate fortune.’
 If your fortune isn’t quite large enough, shoot elephants for their ivory or collect insects, birds and plants and sell them to fund your travels. – Galton fortunately inherited enough so he no longer needed to practice medicine and could travel as he wished without collecting beetles!